tensign1444/HelloRoboMaster/README.md

 You'll need to open two UDP ports on your computer.
 The first port is probably easiest because it is an outgoing connection from your computer to the drone.
 But the second port need to be opened manually because it is an incoming connections from the drone.
 * UDP port 8889
 * UDP port 8890

 Note: there is a third port for the drone's camera, but we don't use it here.

 ## Usage
 Run the program through the Python3 interpreter.
-From the command line, it would be:
+You should see the LEDs on your RoboMaster Drone light up and change colors.
+The program takes 5-10 seconds to run.
 ```
-python3 mission_01.py
+% python3 mission_01.py
+[INFO] tello.py - 122 - Tello instance was initialized.
+Host: '192.168.10.1'.
+Port: '8889'.
+Battery: 89%
+Temp °F: 47.5
+Drone connection closed gracefully
+Mission completed

+%
 ```
-You should see the LEDs on your RoboMaster Drone light up and change colors.
-The program takes 5-10 seconds to run.

 ## Maintainers
 [@JoshuaTallman](https://github.com/prof-tallman)